 - 4 cloves garlic (minced**)

-- 14 ounces artichoke hearts in water (1 can, drained and chopped)
+- 14 ounces artichoke hearts (1 can, drained and chopped)

 - ½ cup low-sodium chicken broth